-You must go into your general iOS settings and connect each device to the same WiFi Network.
-This allows each of your devices to see one another when you open the app so they can wirelessly sync to the main device.
+When setting up Switcher Studio, there is one important step you must take before launching the app each time: go into your general iOS settings and connect each device to the same WiFi Network.
+This is important, because it allows each of your devices to see one another when you open the app so they can wirelessly sync to the main device.

 If you are recording only and do not plan to stream, then all you need is a local network with power (no need for an outgoing internet connection).
-In this way you can plug in a router or use your hotspot as a mean to create a bubble for communication between devices.
+This way, you can plug in a router or use your hotspot to create a "bubble" for your devices to communicate.

 - Problems syncing devices